-To accept your offer, you must:
+To accept your unconditional offer, you need to:

-- complete your acceptance of offer form
+- Complete the acceptance of offer form and details.

 It is very important that you check that all the details on your eCoE are correct before you apply for your visa.
 Use your CoE to organise your Australian Student Visa online, either through your closest overseas Australian embassy or consulate.